-As you may have seen in our updated Safe Infant Formula Guide, I recently recommended Holle as the healthiest infant formula on the market.
-Unfortunately, it’s become harder and harder for American moms to find Holle and HiPP (another popular European formula), as both have been removed from Amazon.
-This post will help you figure out where to buy Holle and HiPP, as well as other European brands of formula.
+As you may have seen in our updated Safe Infant Formula Guide, I recently recommended Lebenswert as the healthiest infant formula on the market (yes, even better than Holle and HiPP!).
+Unfortunately, it’s become harder and harder for American parents to find European formulas as they are no longer available on Amazon.

-Some parents have resorted to buying European formula on eBay, but many of you feel uneasy purchasing something so important from unverified sellers.
+Some parents have resorted to buying Holle and HiPP and other European formula on eBay, but many of you feel uneasy purchasing something so important from unverified sellers.

-I then looked into a variety of websites that were mentioned on blogs and parenting forums as places moms were buying Holle formula–some of these had good reviews and others had failed to deliver the formula parents ordered.
-One mom told me that she drove by the address listed on one of the websites and found a boarded-up building in a bad L.A. neighborhood.
+I then looked into a variety of websites that were mentioned on blogs and parenting forums as places moms were buying European formula–some of these had good reviews and others had failed to deliver the formula parents ordered.
+One mom told me that she drove by the address listed on one of the websites and found a boarded-up building in a bad L.A. neighborhood!

 I narrowed my list down to the websites that seemed not sketchy (based on my online research), and scheduled phone calls with the owners of these sites.

 Why Most of Them Didn’t Make the Cut